0xDegenDeveloper/RabbitHoles/README.md

 - Tests: Writing comprehensive tests to ensure the contract behaves as intended.
 - Deployment: Waiting for the alphaV7 upgrade to the network to practice deployment & verification
-- Frontend Development: Finalizing the frontend interface (React) for an intuitive and user-friendly experience.
+- Frontend Development: Finalizing the frontend interface for an intuitive and user-friendly experience.

 ### Scarb Commands